garbagetown/guideline/source_en/ArchitectureInDetail/Utilities/JodaTime.rst

    * - Sr. No.
      - Description
    * - | (1)
-     - | Convert "yyyy-MM-dd" string format to DateTime type.
+     - | Convert "yyyy-MM-dd" string format to LocalDate type.
        | For values that can be specified as arguments of DateTimeFormat#forPattern, refer to `Formatters <http://www.joda.org/joda-time/userguide.html#Input_and_Output>`_.

 |